accelerated-text/accelerated-text/docs/data-enrichment.md

     * `transformations` - a collection of functions performing transformations
         * `function` - any function which can transform the data (see bellow for the required parameter list for such function)
         * `args` - a map of arguments for the transformation function

+Note that `-pattern` fields will take on regular expressions, but their patternless versions will be used for exact match.
+Thus `file-pattern` can be replace with `filename` and `name-pattern` with `name`.

 # Configuration example